-We collect information related to which app(s) and app version(s) you have activated.
+We collect information related to which Apps and Apps version(s) you have activated.
 Knowing your current version of the Apps allows our customer support team to troubleshoot technical issues with you.

 Aggregate sum of data transferred (in MB)

 We collect information regarding the total sum of data transfer you consume.
-Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of users combined, thereby affecting our quality of service and other ExpressVPN users, we may contact them for an explanation.
+Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of users combined, thereby affecting the quality of service for other ExpressVPN users, we may contact them for an explanation.